iist-sysnet/iist-sysnet.github.io/publications.md

 #### Technical Reports

-1. A. Chakraborty, Vineeth B. S., and B. S. Manoj, "**A study on constrained long-ranged link addition in cmplex networks**," Indian Institute of Space Science and Technology, Tech.
+1. A. Chakraborty, Vineeth B. S., and B. S. Manoj, "**A study on constrained long-ranged link addition in complex networks**," Indian Institute of Space Science and Technology, Tech.
 Rep., 09 2017, IIST-SNL- 100-2017-09-21.

 1. A. Chakraborty, S. Babu, and B. S. Manoj, "**On achieving capacity-enhanced small-world networks**,"